Rack-Robotics/docs/docs/wire-tool-v1.1/user-manual/index.md

 ## 3D Prints

-**REPLACE LINK** All 3D printable files can be found on the [Rack Robotics Printables page](https://www.printables.com/@RackRoboticsO_631255).
+All 3D printable files can be found on the [Rack Robotics Printables page](https://www.printables.com/model/1412442-wt-01-v11-opensource-wire-edm-tool).
 Files included are 3MF, STL, and STEP.
 You may need to modify files for threaded insert to work with your chosen filament.

 Files also available on the the [Rack Robotics Github](https://github.com/Rack-Robotics/docs/tree/main).

 For Bambulab users, a ready to print project file has been provided.
-Save for the Tension Arm, all parts print with the same settings. *Files verified for printing in PLA.* Other materials may be tested in the future.
+Save for the Tension Arm, all parts print with the same settings. *Files verified for printing in PLA.*

 ### Slicer Settings